 EU imports from Micronesia are small and thus vary considerably from year to year.
 Micronesia’s preference utilisation rate tends to be low, primarily in response to the limited exports to the EU overall.
 With preference eligible exports being at about €0.5 million and a utilisation rate of 3% in 2023, the value of preferential imports from Micronesia was below €10,000.

-Micronesia has ratified 2 of the 8 fundamental UN conventions on human rights but none of the core ILO conventions on labour standards.
+Micronesia has ratified two of the seven UN conventions on human rights listed in the GSP Regulation but none of the core ILO conventions on labour standards.
 As a beneficiary of the Standard GSP, Micronesia's preferential access to the EU market is not conditional on the ratification of international conventions.
-In addition, Micronesia has ratified 6 conventions on environmental protection and 4 conventions that address good governance issues, including drug trafficking and corruption.
+In addition, Micronesia has ratified six of the eight conventions on environmental protection listed in the GSP Regulation and all four conventions that address good governance issues, notably on drug trafficking and corruption.

 Access all info about EU-Pacific Islands Countries relations on the International Partnerships website.